How much does it cost to put a dog or cat to sleep in the UK?

 Librela has changed how many dogs with arthritis are treated, swapping daily tablets for a single monthly injection.

-When a vet first mentions arthritis, most owners think about the price of the first appointment.
+When a vet first mentions arthritis, most owners think about the price of that one appointment.

-Entropion is where the eyelid rolls inward so the lashes rub on the eye, and it needs surgery to fix properly.
+Entropion is where the eyelid rolls inward so the lashes and fur rub against the eye every time your dog blinks.

 Median £1,950 across 4 real prices